afraj18/afraj18/README.md

 - 🔭 I’m currently an undergraduate
 - ⚡  Intern Software Engineer at Infor
-- 🌱 Currently I learning some of new technologies
+- 🌱 Currently I'm learning some of new technologies
 - 💬 Ask me about: Java, JS, Python and C | SpringBoot, React JS, FLUTTER, Laravel
 - 📫 How to reach me: afraj.2011@gmail.com
 - ⚡ Fun fact: Cricket data analysis is my passion.